 It all starts with us getting to know our couple.
-Whether we speak in person or over video call, we make sure to take time and find out what makes them special and unique.
+Whether we speak in person or over video calls, we make sure to take time and find out what makes them special and unique.
 “It is important for me to have the couple share their tastes, their likes, not necessarily in terms of weddings, but rather in everyday life: their favorite music, artists, designers, and places for holidays”, — says Nara, our Creative Wedding Designer.
 “I also love learning the story of how couples meet; and by the time I have all this information, I gather a pretty good idea of the overall creative vision”, she explains.

-While Pinterest is definitely a powerfully useful tool when it comes to outlining design, and we do ask our couples to share their wedding ideas boards with us, we do not take these images as direct call to action.
+While Pinterest is definitely a powerfully useful tool when it comes to outlining designs, and we do ask our couples to share their wedding ideas boards with us, we do not take these images as a direct call to action.
 It is easy to get lost among the abundance of ideas there is on Pinterest, and hard to distinguish between something that actually speaks to you and something you seem to want only because it’s trendy.
-Weddings can be trendy, but each wedding need to stay timeless in a way that it should reflect the uniqueness of each particular couple.
+Weddings can be trendy, but each wedding needs to stay timeless in a way that it should reflect the uniqueness of each particular couple.

 A perfect example of this is the wedding of Jennifer and Neil.
 When we spoke to the couple, we knew that the bride is very classy and glam, while Neil is laid-back and fun.
 Combining these personality traits with some of their favorite color combinations, as well as taking into consideration the setting of the wedding (a private villa, overlooking Andaman sea), we developed a theme of ‘Classic Romance’.
-Champagne and white tones, combined with stately architectural shapes made out of very modern-looking acrylic material, overall produces a glamorous but classical feeling.
+Champagne and white tones, combined with stately architectural shapes made out of very modern-looking acrylic material, overall produce a glamorous but classical feeling.

 Once the general concept is in place, our creative designer and planner team sit down together with our amazing florists to work out the details.
 The original mood board has ideas for all areas potentially in need of décor: from ceremony to party.